At the heart of this research is a simple question: Nutrition can affect our mental state?

-YOU operate at a minimum, badly and in severe cases… there is also DEATH (depressive suicide).
+YOU operate at a minimum, badly and in severe cases you could self-destruct (depressive suicide).

-For this, today I will tell you everything you need to know about’ importance of zinc and its therapeutic function to combat depression.
+For this, today I will tell you everything you need to know about’ importance of Vitamin B12 and their therapeutic function to combat depression.

 In this article you will find out:

-- Zinc and Depression; All you need to know.
+- Vitamin B12 and Depression; All you need to know.

-- Why is zinc lacking in the modern diet.
+- Because vitamin B12 is missing in the modern diet.